 The head of the Centers for Disease Control and Prevention (CDC) in the United States said Monday that he shares with international health experts a concern that the Ebola virus outbreak in eastern Democratic Republic of Congo may not be readily controlled.

-“I do think this is one of the challenges we’ll have to see, whether we’re able to contain, control and end the current outbreak, with the current security situation, or do we move into the idea that this becomes more of an endemic Ebola outbreak in this region, which we’ve never really confronted,” Redfield said.
+“I do think this is one of the challenges we’ll have to see, whether we’re able to contain, control and end the current outbreak, with the current security situation, or do we move into the idea that this becomes more of an endemic Ebola outbreak in this region, which we’ve never really confronted,” said Dr. Robert Redfield.

 His remarks were delivered at a briefing in Washington D.C. covered by the Washington Post.
 Publicly, Redfield was quick to assure the global community that the U.S. agency was assisting the Congolese.